zenml-io/blog.zenml.io/_posts/2022-05-04-customer-churn.md

 ## Deployment using Kubeflow Pipelines

 To build a real-world workflow for predicting whether a customer will churn or not, you will probably develop your pipelines on your local machine initially, allowing for quick iteration and debugging.
 However, at a certain point, when you are finished with its design, you might want to transition to a more production-ready setting and deploy the pipeline to a more robust environment.
-This painless transition from development to production stqack is where ZenML shines.
+This painless transition from development to production stack is where ZenML shines.

 I will be using ZenML's [Kubeflow](https://github.com/zenml-io/zenml/tree/main/examples/kubeflow) integration to deploy pipelines to production using Kubeflow Pipelines on the cloud.
+I will show you how to deploy your pipeline using Kubeflow Pipelines transitioning from local to cloud stack.
+Currently ZenML supports `Airflow` and `Kubeflow` as third-party orchestrators for your ML pipeline code.

 Our training pipeline `run_kubeflow_pipeline.py` consists of the following steps: